Packing for Peru

 Cusco is cold.

 Summer (December – February) and winter (June – August) you need to be prepared for cold because of the altitude.
 In seven years living in Cusco, I’ve never once worn shorts here.
 You might want a t-shirt but should be prepared for cold.
 Bring layers because the sun is strong and may warm you for an hour or two during the day, but as soon as you’re in the shade you’ll want to put on a sweater and/or jacket.
+You also need sturdy shoes for the rough stone streets and any hikes you plan to do.
+With the cold, you’ll want thick warm socks.

 What to pack for Machu Picchu?

-Machu Picchu is cloud forest, so it can be cloudy and even rainy any time of year.
-Cloud forest is the edge of the rainforest and that means it’s warm and there’s a lot of bugs.
+The cloud forest also has a lot of bugs.
 I’ve never had a problem with mosquitoes at Machu Picchu, but there’s always tiny biting flies that leave a red welt which quickly turns into a maddeningly itchy bite.
 Bring insect repellant and don’t wear shorts because the flies tend to stay close to the ground, though t-shirts are fine.
 You’re more likely to end up with red welts all over your legs than your arms.

 What to pack for visiting the Peruvian rainforest?